open-webui/open-webui/.github/ISSUE_TEMPLATE/bug_report.md

 **Important: Before submitting a bug report, please check whether a similar issue or feature request has already been posted in the Issues or Discussions section.
 It's likely we're already tracking it.
 In case of uncertainty, initiate a discussion post first.
 This helps us all to efficiently focus on improving the project.**

 **Let's collaborate respectfully.
 If you bring negativity, please understand our capacity to engage may be limited.
 If you're open to learning and communicating constructively, we're more than happy to assist you.
-Remember, Open WebUI is a volunteer-driven project maintained by a single maintainer, supported by our amazing contributors who also manage full-time jobs.
+Remember, Hacienda Teams is a volunteer-driven project maintained by a single maintainer, supported by our amazing contributors who also manage full-time jobs.
 We respect your time; please respect ours.
 If you have an issue, We highly encourage you to submit a pull request or to fork the project.
-We actively work to prevent contributor burnout to preserve the quality and continuity of Open WebUI.**
+We actively work to prevent contributor burnout to preserve the quality and continuity of Hacienda Teams.**

 ## Installation Method